tjobrien7/vigilant-enigma/rules.md

 ## How we will assign (and reassign) tasks

+We will try to collaborate and work at the same time if possible but apart from that we will distribute the work such that each team member is able to work on parts of the program where they feel they would learn the most.

 ## How will we will track progress (and follow-up) on completion of tasks